Why Own a Geiger Counter?

 - Check granite countertops, water filters, air filters, building materials and other items in your home for radioactive contamination.

-- Check for radioactivity in antiques, watch and clock dials, antique pottery, smoke detector, lantern mantels, etc.
+- Test for radioactivity in antiques, watch and clock dials, antique pottery, smoke detector, lantern mantels, etc.

-- Monitor and maintain awareness amidst a nuclear accident or emergency such as the one currently underway in the Fukushima prefecture of Japan.
+- Maintain informed awareness amidst a nuclear accident or emergency such as the once that occurred in the Fukushima prefecture of Japan in March of 2011.

-- Test for radioactive contamination of food.
+- Detect radiation in food.
 Note: The extra sensitivity of the PRM-9000 is recommended.

-- Check for radioactivity in metal objects in your home or office that could be made of recycled radioactive materials
+- Test for radioactivity in metal objects in your home or office that could be made of recycled radioactive materials.

-- Check for environmental levels of radioactivity near a nuclear power facility
+- Monitor environmental levels of radioactivity near a nuclear power facility.

 - Test the soil and environment for dangerous levels of radioactivity, if located in close proximity to uranium mines

 - Monitor personal levels of radiation due to radiation therapy, brachytherapy or other medical procedures that rely on radioactive substances